How the new Rocket Apps website crushes performance metrics

 Fun fact: 40% of visitors will abandon your website if it takes more than three seconds to load.
 But that’s not all.
 It’s also critical the user understands your key value proposition without any ambiguity or unnecessary guff getting in the way – within those three seconds.
 That means your message must be up-front and centre as fast as possible.

-In the context of this very website, that means the first thing a user is drawn to is this message in large type: “Niche solutions for WordPress powered by ingenuity”.
+In the context of this very website, that means the first thing a user is drawn to is this message in large type: “Niche solutions for WordPress powered by space age innovation”.

 Arguably “Niche solutions for WordPress” is the only relevant part, but seeing that message will immediately reassure anyone who specifically came looking for WordPress solutions.
 Mission accomplished.